kozabrada123/PyLunaroRPC/README.md

 - (**Make sure to launch LunaroRPC before Warframe**)
 - Launch Warframe
 - Go into a game of lunaro
-- Press 'o' (default hotkey, can be changed) while holding TAB
+- Press 'o' (default hotkey, configurable in settings.py) while holding TAB
 - If everything is set up correctly, the players from both team should be visible on your profile.

 ## Troubleshooting and common issues: